yuhko-msft/microsoft-graph-docs/api-reference/beta/resources/windowsupdates-azureaddevice.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-A device in Azure Active Directory that is registered with the deployment service.
+Represents a device in Azure Active Directory (Azure AD) that is registered with the deployment service.

 Inherits from [updatableAsset](../resources/windowsupdates-updatableasset.md).